brozena/brozena.github.io/_pages/about.md

 **My goals** throughout this PhD have been **(1) to surface the common stories** surrounding this pervasive, understudied, and complex set of issues, and **(2) to collect [usable evidence](https://pubmed.ncbi.nlm.nih.gov/30272059/)** regarding how fintech-based digital health interventions might appropriately, respectfully, and privately support those individuals **who want support** in managing their financial lives in light of this condition.

+These efforts can inform digital health intervention centered on the needs and wishes of individuals living with bipolar disorder and supportive of their families, friends, and caregivers: Supportive interventions for self-management and third party involvement ranging from passive to active, from early informational warnings at varied levels of granularity to urgent (self-prescribed) behavioral controls — always revocable.

 To this end, I have explored how individuals' **privacy preferences regarding [financial data sharing with care partners](https://doi.org/10.1145/3613904.3642645)** vary among demographic groups along with assessing the role that adverse clinical or financial life play in individuals' acceptance of **[involving trusted third parties in fintech-enabled digital interventions](https://doi.org/10.31234/osf.io/syrwu_v2)**.
 Currently I am investigating (1) how minimally-collected, de-identified financial data might be predictive of latent illness states, and (2) which fintech-enabled digital interventions are most preferred by this population.

 I am supported by the National Science Foundation via the [Graduate Research Fellowship Program](https://www.nsf.gov/funding/opportunities/grfp-nsf-graduate-research-fellowship-program) and have received support from the [National Institute of Mental Health](https://reporter.nih.gov/project-details/10575894).